Hierarchical Overlapping Belief Estimation by Structured Matrix Factorization: Introduction

-The unsupervised problem addressed in this paper is different from unsupervised techniques for topic modeling~\cite{ibrahim2018tools,litou2017pythia} and polarity detection~\cite{cheng2017unsupervised,al2017unveiling}.
+The work is a significant generalization of approaches for polarization detection (e.g., \cite{al2017unveiling,bessi2016users,conover2011political,demartini2011analyzing}), that identifies opposing positions in a debate but do not explicitly search for points of agreement.
+The unsupervised problem addressed in this paper is also different from unsupervised techniques for topic modeling~\cite{ibrahim2018tools,litou2017pythia} and polarity detection~\cite{cheng2017unsupervised,al2017unveiling}.
 Prior solutions to these problems aim to find {\em orthogonal\/} topic components~\cite{cheng2017unsupervised} or {\em conflicting\/} stances~\cite{conover2011political}.
 In contrast, we aim to find components that adhere to a given (generic) {\em overlap\/} structure.
-Moreover, unlike solutions for hierarchical topic decomposition~\cite{weninger2012document,zhang2018taxogen}, we consider not only message content but also user attitudes towards it, thus allowing for better separation (because posts that share a specific stance will likely appeal to and be retweeted/liked by the same people).
+Moreover, unlike solutions for hierarchical topic decomposition~\cite{weninger2012document,zhang2018taxogen}, we consider not only message content but also user attitudes towards it (e.g., who forwards it), thus allowing for better separation, because posts that share a specific stance are more likely to overlap in the target community (who end up spreading them).